anarchist, sentenced to 3 1/2 years in prison

 On February 3, Mikita went on a hunger strike in protest, which he kept for 10 days.
 Until March 4, he was once again placed in a punishment cell.

 On March 9, 2022, the hearings resumed.
-On March 11 Judge Aksana Ratnikava imposed the maximum punishment for Mikita under his article, sentencing him to two years in prison.
-The sentence was combined with the previous one, so Mikita has to serve three years and six months in a high-security prison.
+On March 11 Judge Aksana Ratnikava imposed the maximum punishment for Mikita Jemialjanaw under his article, sentencing him to two years in prison.
+The sentence was combined with the previous one, so Mikita has to serve three years and six months in a maximum-security penal colony.

-The next day after the trial, on March 12, Mikita was placed back in the punishment cell.
+The next day after the trial, on March 12, Mikita was placed back in the punishment cell for 46 days.